MomentFactory/Omniverse-MPCDI-converter/README.md

 ## Build the extension

-The source code of the USD FileFormat plugin : https://github.com/MomentFactory/usd-mpcdi-plugin.
+The source code of the USD FileFormat plugin resides in a submodule pointing towards : https://github.com/MomentFactory/usd-mpcdi-plugin.

-The extension comes pre-built from Omniverse Users but here are the steps if you want to build it by yourself.
+The extension comes pre-built for Omniverse users but here are the steps if you want to build it by yourself.

-- Retrieve Submodule
+### Retrieve Submodule

 `git submodule update --init`

-- Build DLL
+### Build DLL

 `build.bat`

-- Insert DLL in built extension
+### Insert DLL in built extension

 Once the build is complete, a dll should be available following this path :